UniDi/unidi.github.io/README.md

 The `src/pages` subdirectory contains the React components that make up the non-documentation pages of the site, such as the homepage.

 The `src/theme` subdirectory contains the swizzled React components from the Docusaurus theme.

-The `showcase.json` file contains the list of users that are highlighted in the React Native showcase.

 ## Contributing